ncatlab/nlab-content/pages/326.md

 ### Preservation of limits

-The hom-functor preserves all [[limits]] in both arguments separately.
+The [[hom-functor preserves limits]] in both arguments separately.
 This means:

 * for fixed object $c \in C$ the functor $hom(c,-) : C \to Set$ sends limit [[diagrams]] in $C$ to limit diagrams in $Set$;